d-e-v-14/Custom-Data-Structure-Implementation/README.md

 - **Top Operation**:
   - Return the data of the top node.
 - **minValue Operation**:
-  - Retrieve the minimum element in constant time using an auxiliary structure.
+  - Retrieve the minimum element in constant time using an auxiliary variable.
 - **maxValue Operation**:
-  - Retrieve the maximum element in constant time using an auxiliary structure.
+  - Retrieve the maximum element in constant time using an auxiliary variable.

 ## **Usage Instructions**
 1. Run the program.